stashed/docs/docs/guides/latest/auto-backup/workload.md

 stash.appscode.com/backup-blueprint: <BackupBlueprint name>
 ```

 2. List of paths that will be backed up.
-Use comma (`,`) to separate multiple directories.
+Use comma (`,`) to separate multiple file paths.
 For example, `"/my/target/dir-1,/my/target/dir-2"`.

 ```yaml
 stash.appscode.com/target-paths: "<paths to backup>"
 ```

-3. List of Volumes and their MountPath where the target directories are located.
+3. List of Volumes and their MountPath where the target file paths are located.
 Use `"<volumenName>:<mountPath>"` format to specify the volumes.
 Use comma (`,`) to specify multiple volumes and mount path.
 For example, `"vol-1:/mount/path-1,vol-2:/mount/path-2"`.

 ```yaml
 stash.appscode.com/volume-mounts: "<volume>:<mountPath>"